mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 ```
 {: file='variables.tf'}

-And now we need to tell terraform what the values for these variables actually are.
-I typically create a `credentials.auto.tfvars` file and make sure to `gitignore` it.
+And now I need to tell terraform what the values for these variables actually are.
+I typically create a `credentials.auto.tfvars` file and make sure to `gitignore` it:

-Another note here is that while you can continue using the `admin` user, it is best practice to log in and create a dedicated user for terraform.
-I personally created mine with full administrative rights:

 ```terraform
 mikrotik_host_url = "https://192.168.88.1"